-Hampered stroke A stroke where the striker has to take special care because the swing of the mallet or the striker's normal stance is impeded by a hoop, the peg or a ball not in contact with the striker's ball nor intended to be roqueted by it.
+Hampered stroke A stroke where the striker has to take special care because the swing of the mallet or the striker's normal stance is impeded by a hoop, the peg or a ball not in contact with the striker's ball nor intended to be roqueted by it

 The terms "critical stroke" and "hampered stroke" as used in the 7th Edition are distinct and used for different purposes.

-A stroke may be both critical and hampered: for example, an attempted roquet when the striker's ball is close to a hoop and the hoop obstructs the striker's backswing.
-A stroke may be critical but not hampered: for example, where the striker wishes to roquet a nearby ball but can see only a sliver of it past an obstructing hoop between the balls.
-It is unlikely that a stroke will be hampered but not critical.
+• A stroke may be both critical and hampered: for example, an attempted roquet when the striker's ball is close to a hoop and the hoop obstructs the striker's backswing.

+- A stroke may be critical but not hampered: for example, where the striker wishes to roquet a nearby ball but can see only a sliver of it past an obstructing hoop between the balls. - In some circumstances a stroke may be hampered but not critical: for example, the striker may wish to rush a ball a long distance but the presence of a hoop close behind the striker makes it possible to play only a more limited roquet freely.